marriaammm/Crowd-Funding-console-app/README.md

 python main.py
 ```

-You’ll see a menu that adapts based on your login state:
+You'll see a menu that adapts based on your login state:

 ```
 --- Crowdfunding App ---